sunjesse/Segmentation-Toolbox-for-Medical-Imaging/README.md

 There may be some instabilities currently.
 Notably, directory locations are left blank or have `'./'` prefixing it, please fill in the locations depending on where you are storing the files on your environment.

-If you do find our work useful, please consider citing the following (not published yet):